The Trade Desk, Inc. to Join t - GuruFocus.com

-NEW YORK, July 12, 2023 (GLOBE NEWSWIRE) -- Nasdaq ( NDAQ) today announced that The Trade Desk, Inc. ( TTD), will become a component of the Nasdaq-100 Index® ( NDX), the Nasdaq-100 Equal Weighted Index ( NDXE), and the Nasdaq-100 Ex-Tech Sector Index ( NDXX) prior to market open on Monday, July 17, 2023.
-The Trade Desk, Inc. will replace Activision Blizzard, Inc. ( ATVI) in the Nasdaq-100 Index®, the Nasdaq-100 Equal Weighted Index, and the Nasdaq-100 Ex-Tech Sector Index.
-Activision Blizzard, Inc. will also be removed from the Nasdaq-100 ESG Index ( NDXESG) prior to market open on Monday, July 17, 2023.
+NEW YORK, July 12, 2023 (GLOBE NEWSWIRE) -- Nasdaq (Nasdaq: NDAQ) today announced that The Trade Desk, Inc. (Nasdaq: TTD), will become a component of the Nasdaq-100 Index® (Nasdaq: NDX), the Nasdaq-100 Equal Weighted Index (Nasdaq: NDXE), and the Nasdaq-100 Ex-Tech Sector Index (Nasdaq: NDXX) prior to market open on Monday, July 17, 2023.
+The Trade Desk, Inc. will replace Activision Blizzard, Inc. (Nasdaq: ATVI) in the Nasdaq-100 Index®, the Nasdaq-100 Equal Weighted Index, and the Nasdaq-100 Ex-Tech Sector Index.
+Activision Blizzard, Inc. will also be removed from the Nasdaq-100 ESG Index (Nasdaq: NDXESG) prior to market open on Monday, July 17, 2023.

 The replacement of Activision Blizzard with The Trade Desk is independent of the Nasdaq-100 Index® Special Rebalance which will continue as planned, effective Monday, July 24, 2023.